Togarmah & the Koreas

 ‘The Jewish Targums claim that Germany was also derived from Togarmah and his descendants.
 Turkey and Turkestan also have possible connections with Togarmah.’

-Derek Walker – emphasis & bold mine:
+Derek Walker – emphasis mine:

-Togarmah is another country aligned with Russia [Russia is not Magog, Meshech or Tubal].
+‘Togarmah is another country aligned with Russia [Russia is not Magog, Meshech or Tubal].
 He was a son of Gomer, son of Japheth (Genesis 10:1-3), known in Assyrian records as Tilgarimmu, a city state in Eastern Anatolia (Asia Minor, modern Turkey)… This identification is generally acknowledged by all.
 The Bible confirms Togarmah’s location in Ezekiel 38:6: “Beth-Togarmah from the uttermost parts of the north with all its troops.”
-The word Beth at the beginning of the word is the Hebrew word for “house.”
-It means “house or place of Togarmah.”
-In Ezekiel 38:6: “the house of Togarmah, and all its hordes” are specifically pointed out as being from the north.

-Therefore we know it is directly north of Israel [the sons of Jacob – not the State of Israel].
+Therefore we know it is directly north of Israel [the sons of Jacob – not the state of Israel].
 Some of the sons of Togarmah can be traced to the Turkoman tribes of Central Asia.
-Rimmer had no doubts that Togarmah is ancient Armenia (most of which is in Turkey today…) and cited certain Assyrian chronicles as well as Tacitus in support of his view.
-He said that the title the House of Togarmah is a common description for Armenia in Armenian literature.
+Rimmer had no doubts that Togarmah is ancient Armenia (most of which is in Turkey today…) and cited certain Assyrian chronicles as well as Tacitus in support of his view.’

 All agree to identify Togarmah with Armenia and Turkey.
 This fits Ezekiel, for Turkey is directly north of Israel.
 There’s a possible etymological connection between the names Togarmah and Turkey and Turkestan.
 In Ezekiel’s time, there was a city in Cappodocia (Turkey) known as Tegarma, Tagarma, Til-garimmu, and Takarama.
 It’s significant that [four] of the ancient locations Ezekiel gives are found today in the nation of Turkey.
 Clearly God is emphasising Turkey’s important part in the end-time coalition…’

-‘One branch of the family of Gomer, however, did not journey to Southeast Asia.
-Ezekiel 38:6 explains it: “The house of Togarmah in the uttermost parts of the north, and all his bands” (Jewish translation).
+‘One branch of the family of Gomer, however, did not journey to Southeast Asia’ – Chapter V Gomer: Continental South East Asia.
+‘Ezekiel 38:6 explains it: “The house of Togarmah in the uttermost parts of the north, and all his bands” (Jewish translation).
 The far, far north means Russian Siberia today!
 That is where the descendants of Togarmah (Genesis 10:3) live.
 These Asiatics are still a wild nomadic people, much as they were 2500 years ago, trading “with horses and horsemen and mules” (Ezekiel 27:14).’

-The descendants of Togarmah figure more prominently in world affairs than as non-specifically identified nomadic, tribal, horsemen.
-The two scriptures mentioned by Dr Hoeh pertaining to Togarmah:
+While Hoeh is closer to the truth than those who identify Togarmah with Armenia or Turkey, the descendants of Togarmah figure far more prominently in world affairs than as non-specifically identified nomadic, tribal, horsemen.

 Ezekiel 27:14